-For any exemptions to pilot qualification requirements, applications must be made by the pilot's NAC, with supporting evidence of the pilot's international competition history.
+For any exemptions, applications must be made by the pilot's NAC, with supporting evidence of the pilot's international competition history.
 It is the responsibility of the NAC to ensure this is received by the CIVL President at least 60 days before the start of the competition.